apatil88/Android-Projects/README.md

 # Android-Projects
-This repository list the Android projects I have worked on or I am currently working on.
+This repository lists the Android projects I have worked on or I am currently working on.

 #ButtonClickCount
 This simple Android app records and displays the number of times a button has been clicked.